One dead after shooting near Central and Louisiana

 Story Continues Below

-- Crime: Former NM principal sentenced to 11 years on child porn conviction

 APD says the man died on the scene.
-No other information was provided.
-KRQE News 13 will provide updates as soon as they become available.
+The department has since identified the victim as 42-year-old Travis Lewis John.